wrapperband/Tame-Uppermill-FloodRisk/README.md

 It may also be possible to extract more information from the daily data by cross referencing daily rainfall data, which may show higher levels for the same rain fall as a result of rain fall "soak" reduction and other developments.

-In particular, it would be advantageous to count historic rainfall values of over 150 mm to further estimate the flood risk.

-Data could also be cross related to developments, however requests for development data showed that is not made available..
+Data could also be cross related to historical developments levels in the area, however requests for development data showed that is not made available..